 Women hikers need to assess the type of hiking they'll be doing before purchasing boots.
 The right socks are also extremely important in preventing blisters.
 Check out my "Definitive Guide to Prevent and Treat Heel Pain in Hikers".

-Learn how to prevent foot and ankle injuries in other sports such as Zumba, martial arts, soccer, and tennis.
+Learn how to prevent foot and ankle injuries in other sports.